JuhinJim2/Python-ETL-Project/README.md

    4. Create a full ETL pipeline for accessing and processing data derived from public websites
    5. Create Python modules, run unit test, and pacakge applications

-## Project Sequence
+## Project Objectives
 <img src="Project_sequence.png">

-## Module 01

-1. ETL Basics
+## ETL Process usig Python

+1. Read CSV, JSON, and XML file types.
-2. Extract data using web scraping
+2. Extract the required data from the different file types.
-3. Query Databases using Python

-## Module 02

-1. Develop ETL pipeline
+3. Transform data to the required format.
+4. Save the transformed data in a ready-to-load format, which can be loaded into an RDBMS.

+## Web scraping and Extracting Data using APIs

+1. Use the [requests] and [BeautifulSoup] libraries to extract the contents of a web page
+2. Analyze the HTML code of a webpage to find relevant information
+3. Extract the relevant information and save it in the required form

 ## Module 03